Creating balance can feel like an impossible dream, or a never-ending task, because it is both of those things.

 This means really diving in an exploring what's going on so I can find ways to get what I need while doing what I need to do.

 So I meditate and journal and explore.
 I meet up with various inner critics and limiting beliefs that keep this situation all tangled up.
+And when I take the time to really explore all of that - I find simple perfect solutions to the things that overwhelm me.

 If you're too quick to go into compromise-mode to create balance, you can lose out on finding a perfect solution.